chipzx92/DataEngineeringI320/docs/presentations/ingestion-pt2/index.md

 ![Database](./images/Database%20and%20Schema.png)

 Now write a CREATE TABLE statement that will be the table you load the data from the CSV into.
 It needs to have the same structure as the CSV file.
+Make sure you have a DROP TABLE statement first, and use IF EXISTS/NOT EXISTS in your DROP/CREATE statements.

 ![create table](./images/create%20table.png)